 The most popular (as well as oldest!) reserve in the country, Codru lies in the centre of Moldova and is made up of a series of magnificent ravines and valleys.
 You’ll find over 1000 species of protected plants, 145 bird species, 43 mammal species, seven reptile species, and more.

 You can purchase a bottle of some of Europe’s best cognac at the entrance gate to the Kvint factory.
 They’ve been making top-quality cognac here since 1897 and even buying from the street vendors here will give you value for your money.

-15.Taul Park and Pommer Manor
+15.Taul Park and Pommer Mansion

 The park itself is comprised of two parts.
-The upper part is where you’ll find the manor house with tons of footpaths being swallowed by amazing flower beds.
+The upper part is where you’ll find the mansion house with tons of footpaths being swallowed by amazing flower beds.
 The lower park feels more like a forest.
 Various tree groups have been planted and each group is characteristic of a different geographical area.